 Education programs will be selected by the Human Research Protection Office (HRPO) in conjunction with the vice chancellor for research, who retains responsibility for assuring the protection of human research subjects at this organization.

 Specific curriculum will be identified based on the type of research conducted (biomedical or social-behavioral) and the research setting.
-The currently approved educational programs are accessible via the Research Gateway Menu of Activities.
-Log in to the Research Gateway and click on the “Human Subjects Education” link in the Featured Programs box.
+The currently approved educational programs are accessible via WashU ONE.
+Log in to ONE and search for “Human Subjects Education”.

 The educational program must be completed only once, not prior to each IRB or grant submission.